Computing maximal palindromes in non-standard matching models: Algorithms for Computing Maximal SCSTTR Symmetry-based Palindromes

 \section{Algorithms for Computing Maximal SCSTTR Symmetry-based Palindromes}

-In this section, we consider algorithms for computing maximal SCSTTR sym-palindromes.
+This section considers algorithms for computing maximal SCSTTR sym-palindromes.
 The main idea is the same as Gusfield's algorithm; to use the outward LCE query on the matching model in SCSTTR for each center position.
 Then, the complexity of the algorithm can be written as $O(nq + t_\mathrm{SCSTTR})$ time and $O(n + s_\mathrm{SCSTTR})$ space, where $q$ is the outward LCE query time, $t_\mathrm{SCSTTR}$ is the construction time of the data structure for the LCE query on the matching model, and $s_\mathrm{SCSTTR}$ is the space of the data structure.
 Then, we obtain the following results for several matching models in SCSTTR.

-\begin{theorem} All maximal SCSTTR sym-palindromes can be computed in the following complexities and matching models: \begin{enumerate} \item For linearly sortable alphabets, all maximal Theta sym-palindromes can be computed in $O(n)$ time with $O(n)$ space. \item For linearly sortable alphabets, all maximal parameterized sym-palindromes can be computed in $O(n \log (\sigma + \pi))$ time with $O(n)$ space. \item For linearly sortable alphabets, all maximal order-preserving sym-palindromes can be computed in $O(n \log \log^2 n / \log \log \log n)$ time with $O(n)$ space. \item For ordered alphabets, all outward/inward maximal Cartesian-tree sym-palindromes can be computed in $O(n \log n)$ time with $O(n)$ space. \item For general unordered alphabets, all maximal palindromic-structure sym-palindromes can be computed in $O(n \min\{ \sqrt{\log n}, \log \sigma / \log \log \sigma \})$ time with $O(n)$ space. \end{enumerate} \end{theorem}
+\begin{theorem} All maximal SCSTTR sym-palindromes can be computed with $O(n)$ space for the following matching models: \begin{enumerate} \item For linearly sortable alphabets, all maximal Theta sym-palindromes can be computed in $O(n)$ time. \item For ordered alphabets, all outward/inward maximal Cartesian-tree sym-palindromes can be computed in $O(n \log n)$ time. \item For linearly sortable alphabets, all maximal parameterized sym-palindromes can be computed in $O(n \log (\sigma + \pi))$ time. \item For linearly sortable alphabets, all maximal order-preserving sym-palindromes can be computed in $O(n \log \log^2 n / \log \log \log n)$ time. \item For general unordered alphabets, all maximal palindromic-structure sym-palindromes can be computed in $O(n \min\{ \sqrt{\log n}, \log \sigma / \log \log \sigma \})$ time. \end{enumerate} \end{theorem}